cgsize/Telegram__the_open_waters/README.md

 Website coming soon.

-The patch is an obfuscated dylib in MacOS.
+The patch is a clean dylib in MacOS.
 Much love!

 \- Open Waters